 - The development of complex food or eating rituals

 - Fear of eating in public or with others

 - Secretiveness and lying about eating

-It’s important to note that some individuals may experience many of the symptoms of anorexia such as severe food restriction, preoccupation with weight, and obsession with tracking food and exercise but they may not be at a low body weight.
+It’s important to note that some individuals may experience many anorexia symptoms such as severe food restriction, preoccupation with weight, and obsession with tracking food and exercise but they may not be at a low body weight.
 This is often referred to as Atypical Anorexia and is still extremely dangerous.
 People with eating disorders in higher weight bodies often take longer to get connected to treatment because family and health professionals do not see the visible warning signs of an eating disorder.
 See the OSFED listing for more on atypical anorexia and other types of eating disorders.